Working with ACS Data Profile Tables

 # Combine all into one dataset

-all_nm_data <- bind_rows(nm_state, nm_senate, nm_house)Exploring the data
+all_nm_data <- bind_rows(nm_state, nm_senate, nm_house)Explore the Data

 Let’s take a look at the data for one senate district to see what we’ve pulled.
 The data includes estimates and margins of error for each variable: